pgorman/dangerjaunt/dangerjaunt.md

 This work is copyright Paul Gorman 2015, and licensed under the Open Gaming License.
 You should have received a copy of the full license with this book.
-The following elements are reserved as Product Identity: all artwork, illustrations, and diagrams; all trademarks; all proper names; the Armor Class, Encumbrance, Wandering Monsters section; and the Adventure Design section.
+The following elements are reserved as Product Identity: all artwork, illustrations, and diagrams; all trademarks; all proper names; the Armor Class, Encumbrance, Wandering Monsters section; and the Monster and Encounter Design section.